 OverviewPrint this page

-Specifically, IARC concluded that there is inadequate evidence to suggest any link between coffee consumption and cancer of the bladder, oral cavity, pharynx, lung, larynx, ovary, stomach, oesophagus, kidney or colorectum; or with childhood leukaemia5.
-Data suggests that there is no association between coffee consumption and increased risk of pancreas, breast and prostate cancers1.
-Research results also suggest that coffee drinking is associated with a reduced occurrence of cancers of the liver and uterine endometrium5.
+Specifically, IARC concluded that there is inadequate evidence to suggest any link between coffee consumption and cancer of the bladder, oral cavity, pharynx, lung, larynx, ovary, stomach, oesophagus, kidney or colorectum; or with childhood leukaemia1.
+Furthermore, data suggests that there is no association between coffee consumption and increased risk of pancreas, breast and prostate cancers1.
+Research results also suggest that coffee drinking is associated with a reduced occurrence of cancers of the liver and uterine endometrium1.

 This information is intended for Healthcare professional audiences.